When is the daily coronavirus briefing? How to watch on TV and online - TheNewsTrace

 Does Boris Johnson have coronavirus?

-Johnson introduced he had examined constructive for Covid-19 on Friday 27th March by way of a video on his Twitter account.
+Johnson introduced he had examined optimistic for Covid-19 on Friday 27th March through a video on his Twitter account.

 9 days later he was admitted into hospital, and discharged on Sunday 12th April.